qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 As you can see, the airports assigned to this particular region are all shown in a table.
 And there are also some buttons available.
 Let's review them shortly

-* The **pencil button** is for toggling the edit mode.
+* The |mActionToggleEditing| button is for toggling the edit mode.
 Be aware that it toggles the edit mode of the airport layer, although we are in the feature form of a feature from the region layer.
 But the table is representing features of the airport layer.
-* The **plus button** will add a new feature to the airport layer.
+* The |mActionSignPlus| button will add a new feature to the airport layer.
 And it will assign the new airport to the current region by default.
-* The **X** button will delete the selected airport permanently.
+* The |mActionRemove| button will delete the selected airport permanently.
-* The **Chain** symbol will open a new dialog where you can select any existing airport which will then be assigned to the current region.
+* The |mActionLink| symbol will open a new dialog where you can select any existing airport which will then be assigned to the current region.
 This may be handy if you created the airport on the wrong region by accident.
-* The **Split chain** symbol will unlink the selected airport from the current region, leaving them unassigned (the foreign key is set to NULL) effectively.
+* The |mActionUnlink| symbol will unlink the selected airport from the current region, leaving them unassigned (the foreign key is set to NULL) effectively.
 * The two buttons to the right switch between table view and form view where the later let's you view all the airports in their respective form.

 If you work on the airport table, a new widget type is available which lets you